 - Consensus on democratic achievements

-- External trade too concentrated on Mainland China and the United States
+- Exposure to demand from mainland China and the United States

-- Infrastructures lagging behind those of other advanced Asian economies
+- Infrastructure gap compared to other advanced Asian economies

 - Isolation on the international diplomatic scene

 Sustained and strong growth with the pandemic under control